New York State Unemployment Insurance, Pandemic Unemployment Assistance, and Pandemic Unemployment Compensation Guide

 - Pandemic Unemployment Assistance – This includes Unemployment Assistance for people who usually aren’t eligible, including drivers like you.;

-- Pandemic Unemployment Compensation – An additional $600 per week, on top of regular benefits, to all UI and PUA recipients; and,
+- Pandemic Unemployment Compensation – An additional $600 per week, on top of regular benefits, to all UI and PUA recipients (Drivers Benefits note: This expired on July 26th); and,

 - Pandemic Emergency Unemployment Compensation – An additional 13 weeks of UI and PUA benefits, beyond the regular 26 weeks already provided, for a total of 39 weeks of coverage.